 James is a Trustee / non-executive Director of High House Production Park, Battersea Arts Centre Enterprises, Wilton’s Music Hall and Visit Greenwich.

 As our Chief Executive, he has overall responsibility for running Woolwich Works and developing and driving its creative vision and strategic plan.

 Ali is passionate about making the arts accessible to all and she has a decade's experience of running events and commercial operations within arts organisations.
 After managing the country wide events programme for the Arts Marketing Association, in 2013 she moved to London to take an Events Manager role at Whitechapel Gallery, before going on to join Southbank Centre as a Commercial Events Manager and latterly becoming Head of Commercial Events.
 She is also a Non-Executive Director for Battersea Arts Centre Enterprises and a Trustee at Lighthouse, Poole's Centre for the Arts.

-As our Executive Director, she leads on commercial hires and artistic rentals, marketing, fundraising, PR, event management and ticketing, and works closely with James on many other things including programming, planning and partnerships.
+As our Executive Director, she leads on commercial hires and artistic rentals, bars and catering, marketing, fundraising, PR, event management and ticketing, and works closely with James on many other things including programming, planning and partnerships.